I’m over here, Mom! As you can see, I’m very busy preparing my report.

 Exactly!
 The moaning is irrelevant.
 If you’re in pain, you moan!

-I don’t see the thirst in the questionnaire or other keynotes I would expect from Arsenicum.
+I don’t see the thirst or other keynotes I would expect from Arsenicum.

 If I am wrong I will try again.